catsAND/zabbix-saml/README.md

 ![](https://raw.githubusercontent.com/catsAND/zabbix-saml/master/5.png)

 After go to tab "Assignments" and press button "Assign".
-In tooltip selecct "Assign to people" In popup select people what we want assign to app and press "Save and go back"
+In tooltip select "Assign to people"

+In popup select people what we want assign to app and press "Save and go back"

 ### Configure Zabbix